 Foods hubs are an integral part of the local food system.
 The USDA describes them as centrally located facilities with a business management structure facilitating locally or regionally produced food products’ aggregation, storage, processing, distribution, and/or marketing.

 North Carolina Resources

-National Good Food Network Food Hub Center – Defines ‘food hub,’ provides research and resources, and links to multiple webinars on food hubs.
-Through this Food Hub Center you will find information on:
+- National Good Food Network Food Hub Center: An initiative of the Wallace Center, this network provides information on what a food hub is, related research and resources, and links to multiple webinars on food hubs.

-This toolkit from Wholesome Wave provides “the tools to evaluate a food hub business’ readiness for investment.
-The Toolkit provides a framework for assessing the strengths and weaknesses of food hubs in the areas of business model and strategy, impact potential, market overview, marketing and sales, operations, organization and management, risk mitigation, technology and systems, and finance.”
-2014
+- Food Hub Business Assessment Toolkit: This toolkit from Wholesome Wave provides the tools to evaluate a food hub business’ readiness for investment and a framework for assessing the strengths and weaknesses of food hubs in the areas of business model and strategy, impact potential, market overview, marketing and sales, operations, organization and management, risk mitigation, technology and systems, and finance.

 - Building a Food Hub from the Ground Up: A Facility Design Case Study of Tuscarora Organic Growers, February 2015.

 - Running a Food Hub: Lessons Learned from the Field, April 2015

 - Running a Food Hub: A Business Operations Guide, July 2015